ariyam/cs143_spark_hw/README.md

-# Homework: UDF Caching in Spark
+# Project: UDF Caching in Spark

-In this assignment you'll implement UDF (user-defined function) result caching in [Apache Spark](http://spark.apache.org), which is a framework for distributed computing in the mold of MapReduce.
+In this assignment you'll implement an UDF (user-defined function) result caching in [Apache Spark](http://spark.apache.org).
+Apache Spark is a leading framework for distributed computing in the mold of Map-Reduce.
+To complete this project, you will need to develop a user-defined function (UDF) that provides the following functionality in an efficient and reliable manner: Tracking Distinct Values when (i) all the values can fit in memory and (ii) when they do not fit in memory.
+As you can guess, hashing will be involved.
+More precisely, you will work in this project to achieve the following goals:

+## Assignment Goals

+1. *Implement disk hash-partitioning*
+2. *Implement in-memory UDF caching*
+3. *Implement hash-partitioned UDF caching*

  This project will illustrate key concepts in data rendezvous and query evaluation, and you'll get some hands-on experience modifying Spark, which is widely used in the field.
 In addition, you'll get exposure to Scala, a JVM-based language that is gaining popularity for its clean functional style.

 The assignment due date is published at the [class website](https://ccle.ucla.edu/course/view/16S-COMSCI143-1).

 Go to course website to check the team formation rules (they are same as the last project).
 Lastly, there is a lot of code in this directory.
 DO NOT GET OVERWHELMED!!
 Please look [here](https://github.com/ariyam/cs143_spark_hw/tree/master/sql) here to find the directory where the code is located.

-## Assignment Goals

-1. *Implement disk hash-partitioning*
-2. *Implement in-memory UDF caching*
-3. *Implement hash-partitioned UDF caching*

 # Spark